-The pass mark for as many components of practical and oral examinations as possible is determined by an appropriate standard setting procedure undertaken by members of the relevant Panel of Examiners.
+The pass mark for practical and oral examinations is determined by an appropriate standard setting procedure undertaken by members of the relevant Panel of Examiners.

 Some specialties require candidates to obtain a pass mark in certain or all sections of the practical examination, and a lower mark in one section cannot then be compensated by a corresponding surplus of marks in another section.
 Please refer to the relevant specialty section for further information.